Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 Check Printer Connection

-- Check that your printer is turned on
+- Make sure the printer is turned on

-- If using Wi-Fi, make sure the printer is connected to the same network as your computer
+- Make sure your computer is connected to the same WiFi network

 - Try printing again